 Here are a few tips to get more customer reviews:

-- Offer an incentive in the form of loyalty points or discount coupons to current customers who write reviews; Adagio Teas rewards customers with five loyalty points for each review written, and it has helped them generate hundreds of reviews per product
+- Offer an incentive like loyalty points or discount coupons to current customers who write reviews; Adagio Teas, for example, rewards customers with five loyalty points for each review written, and it has helped them generate hundreds of reviews per product.

-- You can also offer raffle entries to customers who leave product reviews; prizes may include gift certificates or best-selling items in your store to persuade shoppers to write a review
+- You can also offer raffle entries to customers who leave product reviews; prizes may include gift certificates or bestselling items in your store.

 - Use a customer loyalty program like Podium that makes it easy for employees to ask customers to leave reviews.

 Cyber Monday Sales Trends